gijoe2day/myproject/README.md

-# myproject
+# Project Title

----

 Myproject is a demo of webpage catalog using html and css.
 Is built with mobile first best practices.

+## Demo

-To check online visit: [My Project](https://gjuliao.github.io/myproject/)
+To check online visit the following link: [My Project](https://gjuliao.github.io/myproject/)

-To review loom introductory video of project: [Loom Video My Project](https://www.loom.com/share/8ec0b8497a9b4e9597cd2ea703445c74)
+To review loom introductory video of project click the following link: [Loom Video My Project](https://www.loom.com/share/8ec0b8497a9b4e9597cd2ea703445c74)

-**Built with**

----

-- Html & Css
-- Visual Studio Code

-**Getting Started**

----
+## Tech Stack

+**Languages:** Html, Css, Javascript

+## Installation

 To get a local copy up and running follow these simple example steps.